oc-atomist-sandpit/rest-sandbox/README.md

 # rest-sandbox

-A sandbox Spring Boot / REST project
+A sandbox Spring Boot / REST project.
+I am making a small modification to it, to see if this is picked up by the atomist webhook.

 This Spring Boot microservice is driven using Maven.
 To run locally